sdg002/AnyDotnetStuff/ci-cd-stages-demo/notes.md

 ```

-#### Step-4-Publish the artifact in the Build stage
+#### Step-5-Publish the artifact in the Build stage
-The following snippet will publish this as a pipeline artifact
+We have the binaries we want.
+But, what we want to export these out of the Build stage and retain them for future deployment.
+We need to publish the artifacts.

+We could be publishing more than one artifact.
+Example - We could be producing a compiled documentation as another build artifact

 ```yml